 Flora Illinois Nursing Home Abuse Lawyers

-If you suspect your loved one is being abused while residing at Flora Gardens Care Center, call the Rosenfeld Injury Lawyers law offices now.
+If you suspect your loved one is being abused while residing at Flora Gardens Care Center, call the Rosenfeld Injury Lawyers LLC law offices now.
 Our reputable Flora skilled attorneys can provide legal assistance to your family to successfully resolve your financial recompense claim against all those who caused your loved one’s harm.

 We encourage you to contact our Clay County elder abuse law office today by calling (888) 424-5757 to schedule your appointment for an initial case review at no charge to you.
 Additionally, there is no need to make an upfront payment because we accept all nursing home claims for compensation on contingency.